RSE-Sheffield/pando-python/episodes/profiling-lines.md

 ## Exercise 1: BubbleSort

-Download and profile [the Python bubblesort implementation](episodes/files/bubblesort/bubblesort.py), line-level profile the code to investigate where time is being spent.
+Download and profile <a href="files/bubblesort/bubblesort.py" download>the Python bubblesort implementation</a>, line-level profile the code to investigate where time is being spent.

+> Bubblesort is a basic sorting algorithm, it is not considered to be efficient so in practice other sorting algorithms are typically used.
+>
+> The array to be sorted is iterated, with a pair-wise sort being applied to each element and it's neighbour.
+> This can cause elements to rise (or sink) multiple positions in a single pass, hence the name bubblesort.
+> This iteration continues until the array is fully iterated with no elements being swapped.

 The program can be executed via `python bubblesort.py <elements>`.
-The value of `elements` should be a positive integer as it represents the length of the array to be sorted.
+The value of `elements` should be a positive integer as it represents the number of elements to be sorted.

 :::::::::::::::::::::::: hint